LadaVilada/customer-support-agent/README.md

 3. **CORS Configuration**: Restrict CORS origins to your domain
 4. **Load Balancing**: Use nginx or similar for the FastAPI backend
 5. **Monitoring**: Add logging and health checks
+6. **Cost Monitoring**: Use the built-in API call logging to track OpenAI costs

 ## 📝 Notes

 - No data is stored or logged
 - For local demo/testing only
 - Uses OpenAI GPT-3.5-turbo for fallback responses
 - FAQ matching uses fuzzy string matching with configurable threshold
+- API call logging helps monitor OpenAI usage and costs